zulip/zulip/docs/production/export-and-import.md

 `/etc/zulip`, and user-uploaded files stored on the Zulip server.

-The following data is not included in these backup archives, and you may want to backup separately:
+The following data is not included in these backup archives, and you may want to back up separately:

 * The server access/error logs from `/var/log/zulip`.
 The Zulip
   server only appends to logs, and they can be very large compared to